Meet the Instructors

-Stephanie Gush is a Penn State graduate with a bachelor of arts degree in Art, with an emphasis on printmaking.
-She has been involved with the CFAC for eighteen years, beginning as an instructor for art camps and after-school art classes.
+Stephanie Gush is a Penn State graduate with a bachelor of arts degree in Art, with an emphasis in printmaking.
+She began her career with the CFAC many years ago as, an instructor for art camps and after school art classes.
 She enjoys working with Penn State students to develop and promote art programs for all ages.
-Stephanie freelances in graphic design and illustration, paints, enjoys hiking and volunteers at community art events.
+Stephanie freelances in graphic design and illustration, paints, enjoys hiking, and volunteers in the administration of community art events.
 She has experience teaching printmaking, bookmaking, drawing/ painting to children and adults.

 Assistant and Instructor

 Mandi Gatto is a Penn State graduate with a bachelor of arts degree in Integrative Arts, with a focus in drawing and painting.
 She joined the CFAC in 2006.
-She teaches a variety of craft workshops to adults through the CFAC, and is also the Administrative Support Assistant, creating ads, maintaining email lists, and helping PSU students, staff and faculty sign up for art classes!
+She teaches scrapbook workshops to adults through the CFAC, and is also the Administrative Support Assistant, creating ads, maintaining email lists, and helping PSU students, staff and faculty sign up for art classes!
 Mandi has past experience teaching drawing/painting, pottery, and woodworking at summer camps.
-She enjoys doing anything crafty, such as scrapbooking and drawing and spending time with family.
+She enjoys doing anything crafty, including scrapbooking, drawing, and card making in her free time.

-Sonya Aboud has been teaching ceramics for more than fourteen years and still can’t get enough.
-Teaching children and adults wheel thrown and hand built ceramics is one of her most fulfilling experiences.
+Sonya Aboud has been teaching ceramics for more than fourteen years and still can’t get enough!
+Teaching children and adults wheel thrown and handbuilt ceramics is one of her most ful lling experiences.
 She minored in ceramics at George Washington University.
-She was born in Trinidad and has traveled to Turkey, Florence, Rhodes, England, and Crete.
+She was born in Trinidad and has traveled to Turkey, Florence, Rhodes, England and Crete.

-Kelly Beck is a local to the State College area and is majoring in Community, Environment, and Development at Penn State.
+Kelly Beck is a B.S.
+Community, Environment and Development major at Penn State and also a local to State College.
 Kelly has been working with ceramics for over two years and enjoys learning new ways to work with clay.
-She participates in 4-H Club, where she has held officer positions and taught baking and rabbitry.
+She participates in 4-H Club, where she has held of cer positions and taught baking and rabbitry.

 Rafael Izakov has extensive experiences in black and white, color, slide, and digital photography.
-He has worked as a freelance reporter and his works have been published in magazines and newspapers.
+He has worked as a freelance reporter, and his works have been published in magazines and newspapers.
 Rafael has won many photo competitions and enjoys photographing people, landscapes, streets, theatre, sporting events, and travel scenes.
-He works as a volunteer assistant instructor for photography classes at PSU and is now focusing on digital photography with an emphasis on improving photographs using new software.
+He works as a volunteer assistant instructor for photography classes at PSU and is now focusing on digital photography, with emphasis on improving photographs using new software

-Andrea Linn is a first-year student at Penn State studying Visual Arts and has experience in a wide variety of media.
-She has been studying art for four years and her first love is ceramics.
+Andrea Linn is a rst year student at Penn State studying Visual Arts and has experience in a wide variety of medias.
+She has been studying art for four years and her rst love is ceramics.
 She is looking forward to learning more through teaching and sharing her knowledge of the arts.

 Ken Plattner has studied at the University of Maryland, in Munich, Germany and at Penn State.
-In 1977, he opened his own stained glass studio on Beaver Avenue in State College.
-Ken began teaching stained glass for the CFAC in the late 1970s.
+In 1978 he opened his own stained glass studio on East Main Street in Boalsburg, PA.
+His work is distributed throughout the world.
+Ken began teaching stained glass for CFAC in the late 1970s.

 Sarah Snyder has been crocheting since she was eight years old with her mom.
-She has learned more about fiber arts, through teaching others here at the Art Center and the Drop-in Knitting group.
+She has learned more about ber arts, through teaching others here at the Art Center and the Drop in Knitting group.
 She also maintains an Etsy Shop selling her crocheted and needle worked items.
 She has lived in Happy Valley since 2008 with her two cats, Fleury and Sawyer.
-Sarah also works in Athletics and helps run the video board, running replays and graphics.
+Sarah also works in Penn State Athletics and helps run the video board, running replays and graphics.